edmundobiglia/exctotmx-frontend/README.md

 ## How it works

-The TMX file is an XML file that follows a common structure, so this app basically allows you upload a bilingual .xlsx file (source text in column A and translations in column B).
+The TMX file is an XML file that follows a common structure, so this app basically allows you to upload a bilingual .xlsx file (source text in column A and translations in column B).
 The file is read and processed in the backend to generate the proper XML data, which is in turn sent to the frontend for download.

 The frontend does some validation, **showing an error** if: